-Refugees and asylum seekers cannot be returned or expelled to a country where their lives or physical integrity are at risk of being violated and in no circumstances shall be returned to their country of origin.
-The recognition of refugee status also interrupts any process of extradition and prevents the expulsion of the refugee, except for reasons of national security or public order.
-If you are prosecuted and face an extradition or expulsion procedure, you have the right to free legal assistance, provided by a Federal Public Defender (DPU).
+Refugees and asylum seekers cannot be expelled or returned to a country or territory where their life or physical integrity is at risk of being violated, and under no circumstances can they be returned to their country of origin.
+Recognition of refugee status also stops any extradition process and prevents the refugee from being expelled, except for reasons of national security or public order.
+This right is provided for in the Convention Relating to the Status of Refugees, to which Brazil is a signatory.
+If you are prosecuted and face extradition or expulsion proceedings, you are entitled to free legal assistance provided by the Federal Public Defender’s Office.

 While their asylum claim is under analysis, asylum seekers have the right not to be investigated or fined for their irregular entry into the Brazilian territory.

 No one can have their rights restricted due to their skin colour, gender, age, sexual orientation, social situation, economic conditions or religion.
 Racism is a crime in Brazil.

 For more information, see Section Racism and Xenophobia.

 Refugees recognized by Brazil have the right to family reunion.
 This means that if you have family members who are already in the country and still do not have their asylum claim recognized, they can apply for family reunion and receive refugee status without going through the interviews.
 This is allowed because a person from the same family group has already had their application granted, which allows them to extend refugee status to their family members.